port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/Launchdarkly/toggle-launchdarkly-feature-flag.md

 6. Click `Save`.

-Now you should see the `Toogle Launchdarkly Feature Flag` action in the self-service page. 🎉
+Now you should see the `Toggle LaunchDarkly Feature Flag` action in the self-service page. 🎉

 ## Let's test it!

 1. Head to the [Self Service hub](https://app.getport.io/self-serve)
-2. Click on the `Toggle Launchdarkly Feature Flag` action
+2. Click on the `Toggle LaunchDarkly Feature Flag` action
-3. Choose the feature flag you want to toggle (In case you didn't install the [Launchdarkly integration](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/feature%20management/launchdarkly), it means you don't have any feature flags in Port yet, so you will need to create one manually in Port to test this action)
+3. Choose the feature flag you want to toggle (In case you didn't install the [LaunchDarkly integration](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/feature%20management/launchdarkly), it means you don't have any feature flags in Port yet, so you will need to create one manually in Port to test this action)
 4. Select the new status
 5. Click on `Execute`
-6. Done! wait for the feature flag's status to be changed in Launchdarkly.
+6. Done! wait for the feature flag's status to be changed in LaunchDarkly.

 Congrats 🎉 You've toggled your first LaunchDarkly feature flag from Port!